josephruocco/josephruocco.github.io/bookstoliveby.md

 title: "Books I Live By:"
 ---

+In no particular order...
 1. Tools of Titans and everything else by Tim Ferriss.
 I recommend the Tribe of Mentors, The 4-Hour Body and The 4-Hour Workweek.
-The 4-Hour Chef is good too, but all the practical advice is cooking
+The 4-Hour Chef is good too, but all the practical advice is for cooking
 2. Everything by Derek Sivers - I like Hell Yeah or No!
 And How to Live, both for sale on his website.
 3. Everything by Charlie Hoehn - Play It Away!, Stress Hacks, 10 Day anxiety fix.
-4. Everything by Nassim Nicholas Taleb - the Black swan, Anti-fragile, Skin in the Game, Fooled by Randomness, and the Bed of Procrustes
+4. Everything by Nassim Nicholas Taleb - the Black Swan, Anti-fragile, Skin in the Game, Fooled by Randomness, and the Bed of Procrustes
 5. The Almanac of Naval Ravikant by Eric Jorgenson- Naval’s sayings have a crystalline clarity.
     1. Also: Kamal Ravikant’s Love Yourself Like Your Life Depends on It.
 6. The 5am Club by Robin Sharma - a book with a weird narrative style that I think about often.